Why Support WyoFile

 Lander WY 82520

-We do accept stock transfers, which are handled by the Wyoming Community Foundation on our behalf.
+We accept gifts of appreciated stock, which are handled by the Wyoming Community Foundation on our behalf.
 To make a gift of stock please reach out to Vickery Fales Hall, Director of Donor Relations at WYCF at firstname.lastname@example.org or 307-721-8300.

 Other ways to support:

 - Spread the Word.
-So many readers come to WyoFile as their primary source of statewide news.
+Many readers come to WyoFile as their primary source of statewide news.
 But so many others in Wyoming haven’t come across our reporting.
 Help inform your community by sharing a favorite story with colleagues, friends or family.

 - Follow us on social media.
 Participate in discussions on our Facebook, Twitter, and Instagram.